Principal Decomposition with Nested Submanifolds: Simulation studies

 where $n=10^4$ random points are generated, and noise is introduced in the directions $v_1 = (0,1,0)^\top$ and $v_2 = (0,0,1)^\top$, with standard deviations $\sigma_1=0.1$ and $\sigma_2=0.05$, respectively.
 The resulting data set, shown in Figure \ref{fig:Simu-Eucli-line-Input}, resembles an elliptic cylinder with three identifiable fixed principal directions and can be efficiently decomposed in to linear subspaces.

 Figure \ref{fig:Simu-Eucli-line} presents the input data and projection results from the two methods.
 The points projected with our method are shown in Figure \ref{fig:Simu-Eucli-line-PNSM2} and Figure \ref{fig:Simu-Eucli-line-PNSM1}, where the points lie very close to the xy-plane and x-axis, respectively.
-This demonstrates that the proposed method successfully handles the scenario with identifiable fixed principal directions and approximates the linear subspaces effectively.
+This illustrates that the proposed method handles the scenario with identifiable fixed principal directions and approximates the linear subspaces effectively.
 The projection results are remarkably similar to those obtained from principal component analysis, as illustrated in Figure \ref{fig:Simu-Eucli-line-PCA2} and Figure \ref{fig:Simu-Eucli-line-PCA1}.
-This similarity indicates that our method performs comparably well even in the linearly generated scenarios.
+This similarity indicates that our method remains compatible with linearly generated scenarios.

 Subsequently, we introduce nonlinearity into the generatring curve.
 Consider the unit circle

 where $n=10^4$ points are sampled, and noise is introduced in the directions $v_1 = (0,0,1)^\top$ and $v_2 = (\cos(t),\sin(t),0)^\top$, with standard deviations $\sigma_1=0.1$ and $\sigma_2=0.05$, respectively.
 The resulting data set, shown in Figure \ref{fig:Simu-Eucli-circle-Input}, resembles a torus that is thicker in the z-axis direction.